 Everyone deserves to enjoy the city’s green spaces, so we’ve rounded up the best parks in Leeds.

 Nature is good for you.
 Not only can it reduce stress and help you relax, but it’s also a great way to get you moving, so you’ll be happy to know that Leeds is blessed with a multitude of parks.
-Right now, they’re more popular than ever as the UK eases its way out of lockdown, so be smart – go earlier in the day or later in the evening to avoid the crowds and make sure you always stay 2 metres away from anyone outside your household.
+Right now, they’re more popular than ever as England heads back into lockdown, so be smart – go earlier in the day or later in the evening to avoid the crowds and make sure you always stay 2 metres away from anyone outside your household.

 The perfect park for picnics, relaxing by the River Aire and leisurely strolls around one of the best surviving medieval Cistercian abbeys in Britain, Kirkstall Abbey has 24 hectares of parkland for you to explore.
 The park stretches from Abbey Mills Wildflower Meadows, which is carpeted in bluebells in the spring, past the tennis courts on the far side and over the road to the playground and fields on either side of Abbey House Museum.

 Kirkstall Abbey, Abbey Road, Leeds, West Yorkshire, LS5 3EH.

 At 700 acres, Roundhay Park is one of the biggest urban parks in Europe.
 It’s twice the size of Hyde Park in London and offers a multitude of adventures.
 The vast network of paths stretches beyond the landscape gardens into the woodlands where you’ll find quaint riverside rambles, picturesque gorge walks and calf-burning hikes that promise incredible views.
 Roundhay Park also has tennis courts, football pitches and a bowls court.

 Roundhay Park, Roundhay, Leeds, West Yorkshire, LS8 2ER.